Changes to child restraint laws

 Requirements for child restraints

-Children aged under five must be secured in an approved child restraint when travelling in cars or vans.
+Children aged under seven must be secured in an approved child restraint when travelling in cars or vans.

-- Children aged between five and seven must use a child restraint if available.
+- Children aged seven must use a child restraint if available in the vehicle.
 If not available, they must use a safety belt.
 If a safety belt is not available they must travel in the back seat.

 - Children aged between eight and 14 must use safety belts if available.
 If not available, they must travel in the back seat.